top of page

 • High or narrow palate

-• Long, narrow face shape
+• Long, narrow facial structure

 • Swollen tonsils or frequent tonsillitis